GeoBosh/Rdpack/README.md

 3. Development using \*devtools"

-    The described procedure works transparently in 'roxygen2' chunks and with Hadley Wickham's 'devtools'.
-Packages are built and installed properly with the =devtools' commands and the references are processed as expected.
+    The described procedure works transparently in `roxygen2` chunks and with Hadley Wickham's package `devtools`.
+Packages are built and installed properly with the `devtools` commands and the references are processed as expected.

-    Currently (2017-08-04) if you run help commands `?xxx` for functions from the package you are working on and their help pages contain references, you may encounter some puzzling warning messages in =developer' mode, something like:
+    Currently (2017-08-04) if you run help commands `?xxx` for functions from the package you are working on *in developement mode* and their help pages contain references, you may encounter some puzzling warning messages, something like:

         1: In tools::parse_Rd(path) :
           ~/mypackage/man/abcde.Rd: 67: unknown macro '\insertRef'

-    These warnings are harmless - the help pages are built properly and no warnings appear outside ==developer'' mode, e.g. in a separate R~session.
+    These warnings are harmless - the help pages are built properly and no warnings appear outside *developer's mode*, e.g. in a separate R~session.
 See below for a way to inspect help pages directly from Rd files.

     If you care, here is what happens.
-These warnings appear because "devtools" reroutes the help command to process the developer's Rd sources (rather than the documentation in the installed directory) but doesn't tell `parse_Rd` where to look for additional macros.
-These claims can be deduced entirely from the informative message.
-Indeed, (1) the error is in processing a source Rd file in the development directory of the package, and (2) the call to `parse_Rd` specifies only the file.
+These warnings appear because `devtools` reroutes the help command to process the developer's Rd sources (rather than the documentation in the installed directory) but doesn't tell `parse_Rd` where to look for additional macros.
+Indeed, the message above shows that the error is in processing a source Rd file in the development directory of the package and that the call to `parse_Rd` specifies only the file.

-<a id="org5b902a5"></a>
+<a id="org5644a4a"></a>

 ### Viewing Rd files